Pie115/VCFSimulator-SamukLab/README.md

 Paimon Goulart (UC Riverside)

 ## Installation
-Vcfsim is currently available on bioconda, and can be installed using the following command:
+Vcfsim is currently available on bioconda, and can be installed by using the following command:
 ```shell
 conda install bioconda::vcfsim
 ```